ontolex/morph/draft.md

 >
 > -------

-MP: move rhe ramrk on the fact that they can be used to refer to general patterns here?
+MP: move rhe remark on the fact that they can be used to refer to general patterns here?

 For the analysis of a *specific* compound or derivation, use `morph:WordFormationRelation`.

 Note: originally, we had the class Rule which contains necessary information to add one morpheme to a single word form.
 It must contain either morph:example or morph:replacement (or both).
 “Tabular” value of a morpheme must be stored in rdfs:label (e.g. “-s”@en for usual PL in English)